-Another thing that impressed me; transportation is modern in Mexico and is very well organized.
+Another thing that impressed me; transportation is modern in Mexico and is very well organized (better than in either the US or Canada!).
 Bus stations are structured like airport terminals; you buy your bus ticket using your name, you get a seat number, they tell you the gate where you’ll board.
 Your bags go through x-rays (just like at the airport) and are checked in (they give you a ticket for your baggage).
 An attendant checks your ticket and gives you a free lunch (I got a ham and cheese sandwich and an apple juice) and you get in your seat on the bus.
 Just prior to the bus leaving the station a guard comes on the bus and does a video tape of everyone in their seats for security purposes.

 Below: Bus Station